Companies Act 2006

 There have been several key dates form implementation of the Act with the most notable events being -

-01 October 2008 - All new companies must now have one natural person appointed as a director.
 Prior to this it was possible to have another company act as the sole corporate director but this is no longer possible.
-Companies in existence prior to this date have time to make the changes depending on when registered but all companies must comply by 01 October 2010.
+Companies in existence prior to this date were given time to make the changes depending on when registered but all companies had to comply by 01 October 2010.

 How this affects business owners registering one company

-Companies registered prior to 01 October 2009 will adopt the existing Companies Act 1985 Memorandum and Articles of Association.
-Companies registered from 01 October 2009 onwards will adopt new articles as required by the new act.
+Companies registered prior to 01 October 2009 were registered with the previous Companies Act 1985 Memorandum and Articles of Association.
+New companies registered from 01 October 2009 onwards typically adopt model articles as detailed by the new act.
 For existing companies (registered under the 1985 act), where any parts of their Articles conflict with the new act, the Companies Act 2006 legislation shall apply.
-It is anticipated that some companies will wish to change their documents to adopt the Companies Act 2006 articles.
-If you wish to update your Articles to the new act then we will be offering a service to do this once the new act is in force.
+Occasionally some companies choose to change their constitutional documents to adopt the Companies Act 2006 model articles.
+If you wish to update your Articles to the 2006 act then we will be happy to assist you.

 How this affects our Agents and regular users

-If you are an accountant or reseller of our company formation services we recommend you familiarise yourself with the new Companies Act 2006.
-There are some key differences to the data that will be required to register a new company that you will need to obtain from your client.
-All Companies House forms are changing including the form names.
+If you are an accountant or reseller of our company formation services we recommend you familiarise yourself with the Companies Act 2006.
+There are some key differences to the data provided when you register a new company that you will need to obtain from your client.
+All Companies House forms also changed including the form names.

-The memorandum and articles of association will change considerably from the old act.
-We will supply these documents in our system as usual.
+The memorandum and articles of association have changed considerably from the old act.
+We will supply the latest model articles and documents in our system as usual.

 More Information